 Sullivan got his start with the Dallas Mavericks, where he was regarded as one of the NBA’s top public relations executives.
 Sullivan was honored five times by the media as the Outstanding Public Relations Director in the NBA’s Western Conference and received the NBA’s 2004 Splaver/McHugh Tribute to Excellence Award in recognition of his outstanding career performance and service.

 Sullivan earned a bachelor of science in management from Purdue University and a master of arts in mass communication from Iona College in New York.
-He serves on the advisory boards of the Congressional Coalition on Adoption Institute and the Wayborn School of Journalism at the University of North Texas.
+He is co-host of Mic Drop, the official podcast of the Dallas Sports Commission.
 A native of the Chicago area, Sullivan and his wife, Jo Anne, have five children.